wk642/trivia-game-with-api/README.md

 ```
 User story #1
   as a user,

   when I launch my game

-  I will see
+  I will see the "Game Setup Screen"
-    Number of Quesitons
+    and Number of Quesitons
     and Question Type
     and Question Difficulty
     and Question Category